Rand Paul Becomes First U.S. Senator To Test Positive For Coronavirus

 — Aaron Rupar (@atrupar) March 22, 2020

-Last week, Representative Mario Diaz-Balart, a Republican from Florida, and Representative Ben McAdams, who is a Democrat from Utah, also tested positive for the virus.
+Last week, Rep. Mario Diaz-Balart, a Republican from Florida, and Rep. Ben McAdams, who is a Democrat from Utah, also tested positive for the virus.
 The announcements prompted several others in the U.S. House of Representatives to self-quarantine.
-So far, no other members of the U.S. Senate immediately announced plans to self-quarantine due to Paul’s positive test.
+So far, no other members of the U.S. Senate announced plans to self-quarantine due to Paul’s positive test.

-However, Senator Mitt Romney, a Republican from Utah, told reporters this afternoon that he and several other senators had lunch with Paul on Friday, and he revealed that they were seeking medical advice to determine what steps they need to take next.
-Romney also wished Paul the best and alluded to health problems the Senator has faced in the past.
+While Gor also noted that the Kentucky Republican wasn’t aware of having direct contact with anybody who had the virus, Sen. Mitt Romney, a Republican from Utah, told reporters this afternoon that he and several other senators had lunch with Paul on Friday.
+Romney revealed that they were seeking medical advice to determine what steps they need to take next.
+Romney also wished Paul the best and alluded to health problems the senator has faced in the past.

 According to a report from The Hill, Paul had part of his lung removed last August due to injuries he suffered in 2017 after he was assaulted by his neighbor in Bowling Green over a yard work conflict.
-The Senator’s neighbor, Rene Boucher, charged and tackled him because Paul stacked brush on his own lawn near Boucher’s lawn.
+The senator’s neighbor, Rene Boucher, charged and tackled him because Paul stacked brush on his own lawn near Boucher’s lawn.
 Paul suffered broken ribs in the attack and ended up having surgery last year.

 “He expects to be back in the Senate after his quarantine period ends and will continue to work for the people of Kentucky at this difficult time.
 Ten days ago, our D.C. office began operating remotely, hence virtually no staff has had contact with Senator Rand Paul,” read a tweet on the Senator’s official page.